Input Controls

 - Scraper-Input Binding: Each scraper's controls are defined in a matching

-or implement custom validation logic (e.g., regex checks) usingvalidate
+isRequiredor implement custom validation logic (e.g., regex checks) usingvalidate.

 Types of Controls